rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 ## Penalties Cross-Check

-- (-100%) Use of libraries or frameworks such as JQuery, React, Angular, Vue, Lodash, Material Design, etc.
-- (-100%) If the application is not written in TypeScript.
 - (-15) For recurring application errors, a deduction is allowed only once for each distinct type of error.
 - (-5) For layout issues where the elements overlap or cover each other, a deduction is allowed only once for each distinct type of issue.

 ## Penalties Mentor

-- (-100%) Use of libraries or frameworks such as JQuery, React, Angular, Vue, Lodash, Material Design, etc.
+- (-100%) Use of JavaScript libraries or frameworks such as JQuery, React, Angular, Vue, Lodash, etc.
 - (-100%) If the application is not written in TypeScript.
 - (-50%) If the entire content of the page is not generated using TypeScript (if index.html contains more than just the body tag).
 - (-50) With remarks on code quality, readability.

 ## FAQ

+_Question_ - Is the use of CSS framework allowed?

+_Answer_ - Yes, it is allowed.

 _Question_ - Is the use of style preprocessors such as SCSS, SASS, etc. allowed?